mongodb/docs/source/administration/configuration.rst

 located at ``/etc/mogondb.conf``.
-Confirm this by checking the content of the ``/etc/init.d/mongodb`` or ``/etc/rc.d/mongodb`` script to insure that the :term:`control scripts <control script>` starts the :option:`mongod` with the appropriate configuration file (see below.)
+Confirm this by checking the content of the ``/etc/init.d/mongodb`` or ``/etc/rc.d/mongodb`` script to insure that the :term:`control scripts <control script>` starts the :program:`mongod` with the appropriate configuration file (see below.)

 To start MongoDB instance using this configuration issue a command in the following form: ::